Ephixa: 2016 to 2017: Return to Monstercat and subsequent releases

-2018 to present: "Dreamstate", "Sundance", and Monstercat's 8 Year Anniversary Adventure
+Since 2018: "Dreamstate", "Sundance", and Monstercat's 8 Year Anniversary Adventure

 On August 10, 2018, Leusink released "Dreamstate" on Monstercat.
 A writer of T.H.E - Music Essentials described the song as a refresh of Leusink's style, writing that the song production has been made "very thoughtfully and yet, allows one to freely flow through its rhythms."
 The song was later featured as part of Monstercat's second Instinct series compilation album titled Monstercat Instinct Vol. 2, alongside 39 other songs by various artists, including The Night, Fwlr, Julian Calor, and Vicetone.

 On June 11, 2019, Leusink collaborated with electronic music producer Heartful to release the synthwave song "Sundance".
 The song was later added to the video game Rocket League as part the second phase of the latter's Radical Summer in-game event.
 Leusink and Heartful were joined by other Monstercat artists included in the update, including 7 Minutes Dead, Desert Star, Televisor, Tut Tut Child, Varien, and Wrld.

 On July 1, Leusink collaborated with Canadian DJ and Producer Going Quantum to release the drum and bass song "Let's Roll."
 The next day, Leusink collaborated with Stephen Walking to release the song "Problems".
 Both songs were released as part of Monstercat's 8 Year Anniversary album, titled Monstercat's 8 Year Anniversary Adventure, released on July 12.

 On November 17, 2020, Animated electronic music duo Half an Orange released their extended play Mostly We Grow Pt.
 3. Their electro-rock collaboration with Leusink, "Time Travel Kool Aid", was included as the first song on the extended play.